ribeiro-hugo/ML_kchousedata/README.md

-# ML_kchousedata
-PgDip Machine Learning and Artificial Intelligence
+# PgDip Machine Learning and Artificial Intelligence

-Study group - House Pricing prediction
+# Study group - House Pricing prediction

 Hey guys, so far we have discussed a lot of statistics and python, but not much about machine learning.
 So I started to play with some models in python to practice what we have learned.